 Class sessions will be complemented by independent, self-directed learning using a Virtual Learning Environment (Moodle).

-Full-time study is sixteen hours per week, over two semesters, including tutorial time.
-Part-time study is eight hours per week, over two semesters, including tutorial time.
+Full-time study is sixteen hours per week, over two semesters, including tutorial time over one academic year.
+Part-time study is eight hours per week, over two semesters, including tutorial time over two academic years.
 It is expected that for every hour spent in the classroom, the equivalent is dedicated to independent, self-directed learning outside contact hours.

 The Computing teaching team is made up of highly experienced vocational staff with several years’ experience of teaching both software development and networking at undergraduate level.
 All team members have relevant teaching qualifications which arm them with the skills to share their first-hand knowledge and expertise with students.

-Alternatively, ‘A Level’ pass in an IT related subject or equivalent, T Level Pass (with a D or E on the core) or above or BTEC Level 3 Extended Diploma in IT.
+Alternatively, an A-Level pass in an IT related subject or equivalent, T Level Pass (with a D or E on the core) or above or BTEC Level 3 Extended Diploma in IT.
 For applicants 21 and over, relevant industrial experience or vendor certification will be taken into account.

 Learners are expected to be able to demonstrate English language comprehension at a level equivalent to IELTS 5.5 to be able to study BTEC Higher Nationals.